Rod Rosenstein Still Has Job — Maybe: Will Meet With Donald Trump Thursday Amid Confusion After Kelly Meeting

 The political site Axios had earlier reported that Rosenstein had resigned, but shortly after noon on Monday, the site updated its story to say that “Rosenstein has verbally ‘offered to resign’ in discussions with White House Chief of Staff Kelly, according to a source close to Rosenstein, but as of now, it’s unclear whether his resignation has been accepted.”

-Due to the recusal of Attorney General Jeff Sessions, it has been Rosenstein’s responsibility to oversee the investigation being run by Special Counsel Robert Mueller into Trump’s Russia ties.
-Despite repeated objections from Trump who has branded the Russia investigation a “hoax” and a “witch hunt,” Rosenstein has allowed Mueller to operate largely unimpeded in the Russia investigation, which has so far extracted guilty pleas from Trump’s 2016 campaign manager Paul Manafort, his national security adviser Michael Flynn, and a campaign foreign policy adviser George Papadopoulos among several others connected to the campaign, Fox News recounts.
+Due to the recusal of Attorney General Jeff Sessions, it has been Rosenstein’s responsibility to oversee the investigation being run by Special Counsel Robert Mueller into Trump’s alleged ties to Russia.
+Despite repeated objections from Trump — who has branded the Russia investigation a “hoax” and a “witch hunt,” — Rosenstein has allowed Mueller to operate largely unimpeded in the Russia investigation.
+Mueller’s investigation has so far extracted guilty pleas from Trump’s 2016 campaign manager Paul Manafort, his national security adviser Michael Flynn, and a campaign foreign policy adviser George Papadopoulos, Fox News recounts.

-Representative Adam Schiff, the top-ranking Democrat on the House Intelligence Committee, which has conducted its own Russia investigation, said on Twitter that Rosenstein should keep his job.
+Representative Adam Schiff, the top-ranking Democrat on the House Intelligence Committee — which has conducted its own Russia investigation — said on Twitter that Rosenstein should keep his job.

 “Under no circumstances should Rod Rosenstein resign.
 This would place the Mueller investigation in even greater jeopardy,” Schiff wrote.
 “Rosenstein should continue to do his job, protect the independence of the DOJ, and if the President intends to obstruct justice, force Trump to fire him.”